GeoscienceAustralia/ncskos/README.md

 ## Catalog Location & Identification
 This repo is catalogued in Geoscience Australia’s enterprise catalogue eCat.
-Its identifier, which links directly to it is <http://pid.geoscience.gov.au/dataset/ga/103620>.
+Its persistent URI identifier, which links directly to it, is <http://pid.geoscience.gov.au/dataset/ga/103620>.

 It also has a DOI: [10.4225/25/59e42d381d04b](http://dx.doi.org/10.4225/25/59e42d381d04b).